 Tasked with engaging more business and encouraging trade on behalf of the CCS is the Small Business Crown Representative.
 The government recognises there are many SMEs with innovative products and specialist services not currently accessible to the Crown.
 The Small Business Crown Representative is tasked with raising awareness of PSO contracts and removing the barriers which deter SMEs.
 This is being done with some of the initiatives below:

 Contracts Finder: this portal can be found at https://www.gov.uk/contracts-finder It shows previous, current and upcoming tenders which SMEs can apply for.
 Contracts start at £10K for central government and £25K for regional tenders.
 Meet The Buyer events are now taking place online so SMEs can get an idea of how that trading relationship may look before submitting a bid/proposal.
 Even if your business is not successful in securing a contract, you can see who else has been.
 There may be an opportunity for you to work with a Crown supplier instead.
 Advocate has numerous clients working with large Crown suppliers and gaining experience of what that entails.
 Unfortunately, SMEs taking debt collection action against large Crown suppliers is far more common than with PSOs.
-We are the debt collection agency of choice for clients seeking to recover payment from Crown suppliers.
+We are the business debt collection agency of choice for clients seeking to recover payment from Crown suppliers.

 Contracts Finder Below Threshold: with the UK now operating outside of the EU, our PSOs are no longer obliged to seek tenders from a wide geographic area.
 Using the same portal as above local Voluntary, Community and Social Enterprises (VCSEs) can now be given priority for tenders below the £10K threshold.
 VCSEs are normally more apprehensive about instructing a debt collector because their skill set is mission orientated.
 Advocate acts on behalf of a number of VCSEs tactfully recovering payment without jeopardising future revenue.